nina-weng/Bayesian-Models-of-Audiovisual-Integration-in-Speech-Perception/README.md

    for each tester, run one experiment from BCI and JPM samples, and compute the p-value for the hypothesis that one model wins.

    do this for 100 trails.

+{plan for 6.22

+* to-do-list 4. statistics, about how to define hypothesis and how to get the p-value

+* ROC 100 trails + error bar

+* write the report Phase 1& 2, overleaf}